 Echo Mountain Uphill Access Policy

-ECHO MOUNTAIN IS CLOSED FOR THE 2018.19 SEASON.
-OUR TARGET OPENING DATE FOR 2019/2020 IS NOVEMBER 29th.
 UPHILL ACCESS IS ONLY AVAILABLE ONCE CERTAIN SNOW CONDITIONS HAVE BEEN ACHIEVED, AND ONLY ON SPECIFIC RUNS.
-PLAN ON CONTACTING US PRIOR TO YOUR VISIT TO CONFIRM.
+PLAN ON CONTACTING US PRIOR TO YOUR VISIT TO CONFIRM IF UPHILL IS OPEN AND AVAILABLE.

 The Echo Mountain uphill access policy is intended to educate users about the risks of these activities.